Kaia-Cards/shops-api/README.md

-# KaiaCards Shops API - Backend Infrastructure
+# KaiaCards Shops API

-## System Architecture
+## TL, dr

-The KaiaCards Shops API is a comprehensive Node.js backend that orchestrates the digital gift card marketplace ecosystem.
-It provides robust REST API endpoints, blockchain integration, real-time payment monitoring, and automated fulfillment workflows for seamless gift card transactions across multiple Asian and global brands.
+The KaiaCards Shops API is a Node.js backend for the digital gift card marketplace.
+What it has: REST API endpoints, kaia integration, payment and workflows for gift card transactions with Asian brands.

 ## Repository Structure